UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 XPath
 ^^^^^

-:code:`mods:originInfo/mods:issuance`
+:code:`originInfo/issuance`

 Decision
 ^^^^^^^^

-We will not be migrating `issuance`.
+We will not be migrating :code:`issuance`.

 physicalDescription
 ===================